 In 2017, the AMC accreditation assessment of the WSU medical program commended the facilities available at the Campbelltown WSU campus and facilities available at the WSU clinical schools.
-This includes Bathurst clinical school, which continues to receive positive approvals from WSU students, and will also be used by CSU students from Year 1 onwards.
+This includes Bathurst Rural Clinical School, which continues to receive positive approvals from WSU students, and will also be used by CSU students from Year 1 onwards.